ionic-team/stencil/BREAKING_CHANGES.md

   }
 ```

 You might wonder why not using `window` or `document` directly.
-While technically it would work just fine in a browser, it will likely break once you try to prerender your application.
+While technically it would work just fine in a browser, it will likely cause issues once you try to prerender your application.

-This is due to the fact that prerendering runs in `node` which is a lightly different Javascript environment that does not have `window`, `document`.
-This new APIs feel the gap!
+This is due to the fact that prerendering runs in `node` which is a different JavaScript environment that does not have the global `window` or `document` objects.
+These new APIs fill the gap!
+But if there are no plans to prerender components, using browser globals is perfectly acceptable.

 ### setMode() and getMode()